anon-blue/anon.blue/README.txt

                        dzxcgfdsg
                                                     0hjjjjkkkk

-                      fgggg                fxxk u   a                          5 55422ahhafdln;LVN;Onoifodanj;OIshdvOnoih
+                      fgggg                fxxk u   a   a                      5 55422ahhafdln;LVN;Onoifodanj;OIshdvOnoih
                        Kuromify the World Proje0000Kuromify the World Project>>
 Says: 2021-10-31 to today; We have 3.59 Billion Kuromies around the world!
 This